 We found that the microbial communities in sputum from pediatric patients living together were much more alike than those from pediatric individuals living apart, regardless of whether samples were taken from monozygous twins or from nontwin CF siblings living together, which we used as a proxy for dizygous twins.
 In contrast, adult communities were comparatively monolithic and much less diverse than the microbiome of pediatric patients.

 Hampton, Thomas H.; Green, Deanna M.; Cutting, Garry R.; Morrison, Hilary G.; Sogin, Mitchell L.; Gifford, Alex H.; Stanton, Bruce A.; and O’Toole, George A., "The Microbiome in Pediatric Cystic Fibrosis Patients: The Role of Shared Environment Suggests a Window of Intervention" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1302.